PixelPaper/ixdsuperstars/index.md

 The following is not an exhaustive list of the the good and great from interaction design but what it will do it introduce you to a range of people who cover a wide gamut of the discipline.

-The people are at the top of their game and have gained recognition as key figure withing the interaction design field.
+These people are at the top of their game and have gained recognition as key figure withing the interaction design field.

 - [Brendan Dawes](http://brendandawes.com)
 - [Dan Mall](http://danielmall.com)